Campus Rules & Procedures

 For more information on the symptoms, consequences or treatments regarding this disease, you may contact the following: contact your own health care provider; contact the Student Health Center at (254) 968-9272 or visit the website, http://www.tarleton.edu/STULIFE/healthservices/index.html; contact the local or regional Texas Department of Health office at (254) 965-3138; or visit the websites http://www.cdc.gov/meningitis/index.html or http://www.acha.org/.

 Tarleton is a member of the Lone Star Conference and NCAA Division II.
 The Lone Star Conference includes teams from Texas, Oklahoma and New Mexico.
-Tarleton offers the following women’s sports: volleyball, basketball, tennis, track and field, softball, golf and cross-country.
-Men’s sports include football, basketball, baseball, cross-country, and track and field.
+Tarleton offers the following women’s sports: volleyball, basketball, tennis, indoor and outdoor track and field, softball, golf and cross-country.
+Men’s sports include football, basketball, baseball, cross-country, and indoor and outdoor track and field.